Event Information

 Off-Campus Parking for Undergraduate Commencement (Saturday)

-Once campus parking is at full capacity, traffic will be redirected to overflow parking at St. Bernard High School (view on Google Maps).
-Complimentary shuttle transportation is offered to and from campus for all guests parking at St. Bernard.
+Once campus parking is at full capacity, traffic will be redirected to overflow parking at Otis College of Art and Design (view on Google Maps).
+Complimentary shuttle transportation is offered to and from campus for all guests parking at Otis.

 University Hall Shuttle to Upper Campus

-For those parking in University Hall or walking in from off campus, a free shuttle service is available up to Lawton Plaza.
+For those parking in University Hall or walking in, a free shuttle service is available up to Lawton Plaza.
 Shuttle pick-up and drop-off is located at the University Hall flag poles (view on Google Maps).

 Ride Sharing